justberatt/chefClaude/chef-claude/README.md

 ![This is how the app will look like after you add the ingredients](src/assets/images/app-phase2.png)

-3. Finally, after clicking the 'get recipe' button, the app will return a recipe along with the instructions on how to prepare it.
+3. Finally, after clicking the 'get recipe' button, the app will take the ingredients, will give to Claude AI as a prompt, and return a recipe along with the instructions on how to prepare it.

 ![This is hwo the app will look like after it genrates the recipe](src/assets/images/app-phase3.png)